brianbatesactual/threatintel_base_example/README.txt

-This is an add-on powered by the Splunk Add-on Builder and brianbatesactual awesome.
+This is an add-on powered by the Splunk Add-on Builder and brianbatesactual awesomeness.